Ady-cod/heal-naturalis-app/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the backend directory.
 3. Install Maven dependencies using the command: `mvn install`.
 4. Create a `.env` file in the root directory of the backend based on the provided `.env.example` file.
-Copy the `.env.example` file and rename the copy to `.env`.
+You can do this by copying the `.env.example` file and rename the copy to `.env`.
 Update the values in the `.env` file to match your database configuration.
-Add the `.env` file to the `.gitignore` file to avoid exposing sensitive information if you decide to push your changes to a public repository.

 ## Usage